Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Profile of Patients Receiving Stroke Treatment at Cedars-Sinai

-The chart below compares the type of patients treated at Cedars-Sinai Medical Center with all patients reported by hospitals nationally participating in the Get With the Guidelines program.
-The average age of patients treated at Cedars-Sinai is 73, which is 2 years older than the national average of 71.
+The chart below compares the type of patients treated at Cedars-Sinai Medical Center with all patients reported by hospitals nationally participating in the Get With the Guidelines (GWTG) program.
+The average age of patients treated at Cedars-Sinai is 71, which is the same as the national GWTG average.

 Patients treated at Cedars-Sinai Medical Center had one of the following types of strokes: